jbolmarcich/LDlite-Reporting-Tool-HC/readme.md

 # FOLIO Voucher Export

-An Interface for running simple sql queries without an IDE
+An Interface for running simple sql queries without a SQL IDE

 ## Requirements